OmniDrive-R1: Reinforcement-driven Interleaved Multi-modal Chain-of-Thought for Trustworthy Vision-Language Autonomous Driving: Related Work

 The rapid advancement of large language models (LLMs) has provided a strong foundation for multi-modal large language models (MLLMs).
 LLMs exhibit impressive reasoning abilities, largely attributed to CoT prompting \cite{qi2024mutual,ning2023skeleton,wang2022self,lightman2023let,wei2022chain,snell2024scaling}, which guides models to generate interpretable intermediate steps and emulate human reasoning.
 Extending this paradigm to multi-modal contexts, recent research has explored both training-based and prompting-based strategies to enhance MLLM reasoning.

 From the training perspective, several works introduce multi-modal reasoning chains \cite{xu2025llavacotletvisionlanguage,thawakar2025llamavo1rethinkingstepbystepvisual,sun2025mm,li2025imagine} and construct high-quality reasoning datasets \cite{du2025virgo,shen2025vlm}.
 LLaVA-CoT \cite{xu2025llavacotletvisionlanguage} employs a four-stage reasoning process with structured annotations, while LIamav-o1 \cite{thawakar2025llamavo1rethinkingstepbystepvisual} integrates curriculum learning and beam search for efficient progression.
-V* \cite{wu2024v} leverages world knowledge for enhanced contextual grounding, and Virgo \cite{du2025virgo} demonstrates that textual reasoning data can effectively trigger “slow-thinking” behaviors in MLLMs.
+V* \cite{wu2024v} leverages world knowledge for enhanced contextual grounding, and Virgo \cite{du2025virgo} demonstrates that textual reasoning data can effectively trigger “slow-thinking” behaviors in MLLMs, while Hume \cite{song2025hume} further explores System-2 thinking in Vision-Language-Action models.
 Pretraining methods such as Flamingo \cite{alayrac2022flamingo} and KOSMOS-2 \cite{peng2023kosmos} further bridge the modality gap by learning from interleaved or grounded image-text pairs \cite{luo2020multi,zhu2022seqtr}.

 From the prompting perspective, studies focus on prompt design to improve understanding of complex visual tasks \cite{zhang2024prompt,zhang2023makes,hong2024cogagent,mitra2024compositional,zheng2023ddcot}.
 For instance, highlighting prompt tokens allows controllable and interactive generation in MLLMs without additional training \cite{zhang2024prompt}.
 However, most approaches remain predominantly text-driven, limiting their effectiveness in vision-intensive reasoning, where visual grounding and step-level interpretability are essential.